xwhelan/resume/peterwhelan.md

   using enterprise Bitbucket, Jenkins, and jFrog Artifactory.
 Reduced package build time and shifted left to local development environment by using Docker multi-stage builds to run testing and deployment tasks
-- Extended enterprise cloud Python development practices to include packaging, automated testing, type hinting, and schema validation, publishing more than (10) packages to Artifactory for use by anyone in Prudential
+- Standardized cloud Python development practices to include packaging, automated testing, type hinting, and schema validation, publishing more than (10) packages to Artifactory for use by anyone in Prudential
-- Created Python client SDK and automated testing framework for ServiceNow Generic Incident and Change API
 - Developed key microservices for winning entry in quarterly enterprise hackathon, using Docker, Python FastAPI, and AWS DynamoDB, which is being operationalized as the enterprise service status observability platform